 Both ends feature a high-back slipper construction, like the previously mentioned slipper tub, for comfortable lounging from either end of the bathtub.
 Double slipper bathtubs have a center drain configuration and side-mounting faucet.
 Depending on the length of the tub, double slipper tubs can easily accommodate two people.

 Clawfoot tub feet come in a variety of styles, materials, and finishes to choose from, depending on the brand of tub you ultimately select.

 These tubs feature ball & claw, imperial ball & claw, lion paw, and monarch.
 Other tub brands feature additional foot types including deco, modern, and Shaughnessy.

 Cast iron tub feet are the bestselling, most common, and most recognized, but they will only work with select tub hulls.
-Be sure to read the product description or ask a knowledgeable member of our Customer Care Team if you are unsure.
+Be sure to read the product overview or ask a knowledgeable member of our Customer Care Team if you are unsure.
 Acrylic tub feet, on the other hand, can usually be installed on any hull, and aren’t as heavy as their cast iron counterparts.